 There are several reasons that your new hair color can come out less vibrant than you desired.
 Perhaps you didn’t leave on the hair dye long enough, or maybe your strands are just too dried out to absorb the dye sufficiently.

-Rather than trying to dye it again right away, try using the L’Oréal Paris Le Color Gloss One Step In-Shower Toning Gloss which will help enhance your hair color and tone while deeply conditioning your hair.
+Rather than trying to dye it again right away (which can result in hair damage), try using the L’Oréal Paris Le Color Gloss One Step In-Shower Toning Gloss.
+This hair gloss will help enhance your hair color and tone while deeply conditioning your hair.

 You can also enhance the luster and softness of your hair with the L’Oréal Paris EverPure Sulfate-Free Signature Masque, Color Care Hair Mask.
 It works to restore shine, which helps the hair appear more vibrant and reflective.

 If you see a missed patch at the back of your hair after you’ve finished coloring, don’t worry, you can fix it.
-Try using the L’Oréal Paris Colorista Hair Makeup Temporary 1-Day Hair Color Spray for a quick fix.
+Try using the L’Oréal Paris Colorista Hair Makeup Temporary 1-Day Hair Color Spray in your new shade for a quick fix.

 For a more permanent solution, try applying the hair dye to the exact area you missed before.
 Make sure to position a mirror in the right spot so you can see it clearly.
 Or, turn to a professional hair colorist who will be able to seamlessly fill in any gaps in your hair color without overlap.

-Edited by: Alyssa Kaplan, Photo Credit: Chaunte Vaughn
+Edited by: Shannon Stubbs, Photo Credit: Chaunte Vaughn